nnsW3/olavm/docs/olavm/ola_manuals.md

 cargo install --path .
 ```

-The executable `olac` will be install in you environment.
+The executable `olac` will be install in your environment.
 You can check this by entering the `olac --help `command

 ### 4. 2 compile ola contract